Case study

 The site consisted of two 95 m high, 2 MW wind turbine generators each mounted on a 3.5 m diameter monopile fixed in a pre-drilled grouted socket.
 E.ON’s challenge was to safely remove the turbines for recycling with minimal impact on the environment.
 The irregular seabed and ravines of sandstone outcrop at the site called for a specialist, low impact approach.

-Blyth decommissioning project
+Blyth decommissioning 02.jpg

 Amount of heavy-duty cable disconnected and safely removed